Cooking On The Ranch

 Chicken cordon bleu served with apricot sauce and asparagus.

-This is a recipe for an elegant, easy and quick sauce for Chicken Cordon Bleu.
+This is a recipe for an elegant, easy and quick apricot sauce that I like to use for Chicken Cordon Bleu.
 Ready in just a few minutes and perfect for entertaining, learn why this Apricot Brandy Sauce is fit for royalty.

 Chicken cordon bleu served with apricot sauce and asparagus.